Kinabayo festival is an amazing event on Dapitan City’s social calendar. The event is held every year, with tourists thronging to this location.

 From Manila, the entry point will be Dipolog City via flights from Cebu Pacific of Philippine Airlines.
 There are daily flights and schedules are easy to arrange.

 From Dipolog Airport, head to the Dipolog Bus Terminal and catch a bus to Dapitan City.
-The fare is around Php 100 (USD 2) and travel time is half an hour.
+The fare is around Php 100 (USD 2) and the travel time is half an hour.

 Once in Dapitan, you’ll be welcomed with hundreds of decors and banderitas leading you to the city center.